Dotneteer/spectnetide/docs/_posts/getting-started/2019-10-01-use-keyboard-tool.md

 ---
 layout: documents
 categories:
-  - "Tutorials"
+  - "Tutorials v2"
 title:  "Use the Keyboard Tool"
-alias: use-keyboard-tool
+alias: use-keyboard-tool-2
-seqno: 21
+seqno: 1021
 selector: tutorial
-permalink: "getting-started/use-keyboard-tool"
+permalink: "getting-started/use-keyboard-tool-2"
 ---

 SpectNetIDE provides a Keyboard Tool window to help you using the ZX Spectrum Keyboard.
 Of course, you can use your computer's keyboard to type, but sometimes the Keyboard Tool makes your work easier.
-The IDE allows you using two keyboard layouts, ZX Spectrum 48K, and ZX Spectrum 128K (+2, +2A, +3), respectively.
+The IDE allows you to use two keyboard layouts, ZX Spectrum 48K, and ZX Spectrum 128K (+2, +2A, +3), respectively.

 ![ZX Spectrum 48K keyboard]({{ site.baseurl }}/assets/images/tutorials/spectrum-48-keyboard.png)